GSI-HPC/openssh-container-login/README.md

 > whitespace or spread across multiple `SendEnv` directives.
 The default is not
 > to send any environment variables.

-Passing `none` in the environment variable will prevent any container from launch and drop the user into a shell running on the host environment:
+**Use `none` to prevent any container from launch** and drop the user into a shell running on the host environment:

 ```bash
 # append to configuration the client SSH configuration